Yoon Chae-kyung: 2017–present: April and acting career

 The group officially disbanded on January 28, 2022.

 In February 2022, Yoon was confirmed as being cast on web-drama Calming Signal, played role of Cha Do-hee.

 On April 22, 2022, Yoon decided to end her contract with DSP Media.
 Later on April 25, 2022, Yoon signed a contract with Management A.M.9.

 On November 19, 2023, Yoon starred in the KBS historical drama Korea-Khitan War with played the character Queen Wonhwa.

-On March 27, 2025, it was reported that Yoon would not renew her exclusive contract with Management AM9, which was scheduled to expire on April 25.
+On March 27, 2025, it was reported that Yoon would not renew her exclusive contract with Management AM9, which was set to expire on April 25.
+In November 2025, Yoon starred as Lee Na-gyeom in the short-form drama 내가 떠난 뒤 (After I Left) and signed an exclusive contract with PA Entertainment.

-On November 3, 2025, PA Entertainment announced via their official Instagram that Yoon had signed with the agency.
+In January 2026, Yoon was cast as Maeng Seul-hee in the comedy-thriller short-form drama 브라이덜샤워: 사라진 신부 (Bridal Shower: The Missing Bride).
+In April 2026, Yoon was cast as Baek Seol-hee in the short-form drama remake, 사랑의 유턴 (Love's U-Turn).
+In June 2026, EPIM Entertainment listed Yoon among its artists on its official website.
+In July 2026, PA Entertainment, which had signed Yoon in November 2025, announced that it would cease management operations and begin procedures to close following the death of its CEO.
+On August 26, 2026, Yoon was reported to have signed an exclusive contract with Yong Entertainment to focus on her acting activities.